 4. Napoleon Bonaparte: The Legal Revolutionary

-Napoleon Bonaparte, a name synonymous with military genius, revolutionized warfare with his rapid mobilization.
+Napoleon Bonaparte, synonymous with military genius, revolutionized warfare with his rapid mobilization.
 But his most enduring legacy?
 The Napoleonic Code.
 It laid the bedrock for modern law, emphasizing clarity, order, and protection of property rights.
 “A soldier will fight long and hard for a bit of coloured ribbon,” Napoleon understood the power of motivation and recognition.

 5. Mahatma Gandhi: The Apostle of Peace